fqxp/tootbot/README.md

 _tootbot_ collects all the trackwords and usernames and will open a connection to the Twitter streaming API to follow those.

 For each tweet coming in, _tootbot_ will try to determine which forwarder is listening.
+A tweet matches if a tweet was posted by one of the listed followers and if at least one trackword matches.

 For each matching forwarder, _tootbot_ will toot a message containing the text of the tweet after adding "(via _twitter user_, https://twitter.com/_twitter user screenname_)" to it.
 Retweets will be ignored to avoid spamming the Mastodon